Home

 James and Margaret Robertson had the following children:

 The fact that all their children were baptised in Killin suggests they lived in that area until at least 1825.
 However, James and Margaret Robertson and their children have not yet been found in the 1841 census - but James appears in the 1851, 1861 and 1871 census in Stirling.
 Further research is required.
-Their daughter Christian and her husband Angus do appear in the 1851 census in the Glasgow area.
+Their daughter Christian and her husband Angus McNab appear in the 1851 census in the Glasgow area.

 1815 - Robert Robertson (1781 - 1863) of Killin marries Christian Robertson

 Robert Robertson (1781 - 1863) was the son and second child of John Robertson (1744 - ?) and Ellen/Ellin/Helen Clark or Clerick (baptised 16 July 1755, Edramucky - ?).
-Robert married Christian Robertson (baptised 14 April 1795, Tirarthur, Killin, Scotland (Ref 361 20/270) - 11 June 1870, Rothesay, Bute, Scotland) on 30 November 1815 in Killin (Ref 361 10/339).
-Christian was the daughter of John Robertson and Anne McDiarmid.
+Robert married Christian Robertson (baptised 14 April 1795, Tirarthur, Killin, Scotland (Ref 361 20/270) - 11 June 1870, Rothesay, Bute, Scotland) on 30 November 1815 in Killin (Ref 361 10/339), the daughter of John Robertson and Anne McDiarmid.
+Her siblings were Janet Robertson (born 13 February 1797) and Margaret Robertson (born 26 June 1799), both baptised in Killin.

 Robert and Christian Robertson had the following children: